pipe-cd/pipecd/docs/content/en/docs/user-guide/event-watcher.md

 ### 2. Pushing an Event with `pipectl`
 To register a new value corresponding to Event such as the above in the control-plane, you need to perform `pipectl`.
-And if you want to push Events continuously, we highly recommend integrating a step for that into your CI workflow.
+And we highly recommend integrating a step for that into your CI workflow.

-According to [this guide](http://localhost:1313/docs/user-guide/command-line-tool/#installation), you first install it on your CI system or where you want to run.
+According to [this guide](/docs/user-guide/command-line-tool/#installation), you first install it on your CI system or where you want to run.
-And then you grab the API key for the control-plane according to [this guide](http://localhost:1313/docs/user-guide/command-line-tool/#authentication).
+And then you grab the API key for the control-plane according to [this guide](/docs/user-guide/command-line-tool/#authentication).

-Once you're all set up, now all we need to do is to execute a command like:
+Once you're all set up, pushing a new Event to the control-plane by the following command:

 ```bash
 pipectl event register \